functionland/docs/docs/mvp/fotos/setup.md

 ## Acceptance Criteria

-You set up Fotos with your wallet account and connect it to your Box.
+You set up Fotos with your wallet account and connect it to the Fula API server.

 Once set up correctly you are able to perform all other [Fotos stories](/mvp/fotos).